The-McGrail-Foundation/MIMEDefang-website/content/pages/man/mimedefang-protocol.md

 :   If the program is invoked with the single argument **-serveru**, it
     is expected to run as a server.
-In addition, anything it prints to file descriptor 3 is used to update the \"worker status\" field in the multiplexor.
+In addition, anything it prints to file descriptor 3 is used to update the "worker status" field in the multiplexor.
 This lets the filter inform administrators exactly what it is doing.
 (See the **-Z** option to **mimedefang-multiplexor**.)